-Note: When URLs (non-numeric site address such as pool.ntp.org) are used in the NTP Servers field, you must provide the IP address of at least one DNS (Domain Name server) in the Name servers field.
+Note: When URLs (non-numeric site addresses such as pool.ntp.org) are used in the NTP Servers field, the IP address of at least one DNS (Domain Name server) must be provided in the Name Servers field.
 Typically, this address is supplied by your Internet Service Provider.